qiime2/dev-docs/source/storing-data/archive-versions.rst

 All QIIME 2 Archives have:

 - a directory named with the Archive UUID, directly under the archive root.
-- a file within that directory named VERSION, formatted as shown below
+- a file named "VERSION" within that directory, formatted as shown below

 The Archive file system must look like this: